cosmos/game-of-stakes/README.md

 ## Updates

+### Game of Stakes 4 The Endgame

+We are targeting a manadatory software upgrade to Game of Stakes 4 on Thursday January 31st.
+We will be also adding vesting stake to all game of stakes participants.

 ### Game of Stakes 3 the restart

 We are excited to resume Game of Stakes in the new year at 15:00 UTC on Jan 3rd.